DefiLlama/docs/list-your-project/other-dashboards/README.md

 Your `fetch` function should return an object containing properties corresponding to the metrics (dimensions) relevant to the dashboard you are targeting.
 All dimensions should be returned as balance objects (`Object<string>`) where keys are the token identifiers (e.g., `ethereum:0x...`) and values are the raw amounts (no decimal adjustments).

-> **Minimum Requirements:** To be listed, your adapter **must** provide accurate `dailyFees` and `dailyRevenue` dimensions.
-Other daily dimensions like `dailyHoldersRevenue` are highly encouraged for better insights but are secondary.
+> **Minimum Requirements:** To be listed, your adapter **must** provide accurate `dailyFees` and `dailyRevenue` dimensions. `dailySupplySideRevenue` is strongly encouraged whenever the protocol has supply-side costs. `dailyHoldersRevenue` should be included for protocols that distribute value to tokenholders.
+Always include breakdown labels and `breakdownMethodology`.
 Cumulative `total*` dimensions are deprecated and should not be used.

 Here are the standard dimensions grouped by dashboard type: